Type system¶

 const d = import("prj2/file3") // import the functions from project prj2 and file3

-Many languages have a "using" or "import" or "include" command that includes all the imported functions/variables to the current scope.
+Many languages have a "using" or "import" or "include" command that includes all the imported functions/constants to the current scope.
 Pyrope does not allow that, but it is possible to use a mixin to add the imported functionality to a tuple.

 const b = import("prp/Number")